varnishcache/varnish-cache/doc/sphinx/reference/vsl.rst

 The timestamps logged automatically by Varnish are inserted after completing events that are expected to have delays (e.g. network IO or spending time on a waitinglist).
-Timestamps can also be inserted from VCL using the std.timestamp() method.
+Timestamps can also be inserted from VCL using the std.timestamp() function.
 If one is doing time consuming tasks in the VCL configuration, it's a good idea to log a timestamp after completing that task.
 This keeps the timing information in subsequent timestamps from including the time spent on the VCL event.